Leeteuk: Death of father and grandparents

-On January 6, 2014, while Leeteuk was in the military, news broke out that his father, Park Yong-in, and grandparents were found dead in their home.
+On January 6, 2014, while Leeteuk was in the military, news broke out that his father, Park Yong-in, and grandparents, Park Hyun-seok and Chun Kyung-tae, were found dead in their home.
 SM initially released a statement saying that the trio had died in a car accident.
-It was later revealed it had been a murder-suicide, with Park strangling his parents and then hanging himself.
+It was later revealed it had been a murder-suicide, with Park Yong-in strangling his parents and then hanging himself.
 A note left near the bodies read, "I will take my parents with me."
-The news reported that Park Yong-in had been dealing with depression for a long time.
+The news reported that Park had been dealing with depression for a long time.
 He was also struggling with financial problems on top of having to take care of both his parents who were suffering from dementia.
 According to the police, Park had planned to admit his parents to a nursing home the next day but changed his mind.
 They concluded that it is highly likely that Park blamed himself for being unable to continue taking care of his parents.
 The funeral was held on January 8, with the Super Junior members in attendance.
 Leeteuk, who was granted emergency leave, resumed his mandatory military service on January 11, 2014, and was discharged on July 29, 2014.